atari128/svg_masker/README.md

 ## TLDR

 ![Demo image](demo.jpg)

-Use a black and white jpeg file as a mask for another jpeg
+Use a black and white jpeg image as a mask for another jpeg and save it as SVG

 ## Overview